SPNL Convene Annual Hima Forum to Highlight BioConnect Achievements and Strengthen Community-Led Conservation

 Under the patronage of Ministry of Environment Minister Dr. Tamara El-Zein, represented by Dr. Carla Khater, the Society for the Protection of Nature in Lebanon (SPNL) organized the Annual Hima Forum on Tuesday, 26 May 2026, at Hima Farm Hammana.
 The forum was organized for the third consecutive year to highlight the achievements under the EU-funded BioConnect project.

-The forum brought together environmental experts, municipal leaders, civil society organizations, local communities, and international partners to review the achievements of the European Union-funded BioConnect project and discuss the future of biodiversity conservation and landscape connectivity in Lebanon.
-Among the participants were Mr. Fadi Ghanem, Chairman of the Media Group and President of Ghadi Association, and Eng.
-Malek Ghandour, President of the Lebanese Environment Forum and member of the Lebanese Economic, Social and Environmental Council.
+The forum served as an inclusive platform bringing together environmental experts, municipal leaders, civil society organizations, local communities, and international partners to showcase the achievements of the BioConnect Project and discuss the future of biodiversity protection and ecological connectivity in Lebanon.

 The event opened with a welcoming speech by Dr. Amin Lebbos, Mayor of Hammana, who highlighted the importance of community-based conservation and the role of municipalities in safeguarding Lebanon’s natural heritage through the Hima approach.